Coldcard/firmware/docs/bip85-passwords.md

 for some reason occasionally high-level applications have trouble with our high-speed typing.

-- KeePass 2.45 (under Ubuntu).
-Capital letters may be lost.
+- KeePass2 2.45 (under Ubuntu).
+Capital/lowercase letters may be incorrectly typed.
+Use KeePassXC instead.